-Figure 20: Link Alignment for Massive MIMO

-Antenna Selection:

-With massive number of antennas at the BS, a subset of best antennas needs to selected for a given user for QoS improvement.
-It requires a challenge to develop a dynamic antenna scheduling strategy for downlink Massive MIMO communications.
-This task of antenna selection is even more challenging for high mobility users while maintaining the threshold.
-This also need to optimize the half power beam width (HPBW) for the network with fixed and mobile users for better user experience.

-User scheduling: When the number of users to be served under the same BS/ network is extremely large, there must exist an upper bound for the number of users to be served in order to maintain a minimum signal to noise (SNR) threshold for reliable communication.
-This provides the necessity of multi-user scheduling with fairness metric for the maximization of sum rate.

-Antenna scheduling and Power optimization: When users are highly mobile, then the beam alignment between BS and user changes very frequently.
-Thus, the set of antennas selected to serve the users need to be changed with change in users positioning.
-This requires antenna scheduling and an appropriate power allocation design to be considered for energy efficiency and reduced side lobe leakages.

-9.4 WP 4: WorkSmart Radio Environments to improve performance for 5G and beyond use-cases
+9.3 Work-Smart Radio Environments to improve performance for 5G and beyond use-cases

 In continuation with above, an increasing maturity in antenna technology and penetration of small-distance communication applications, we see an increase in efforts that attempt to control and dimension the unpredictable wireless environment by introducing controllable reflectors that are pre-configured for the intended wireless transmission.
 Smart Radio Environments (SREs) provide us with an alternative way to look at the wireless communications by allowing us to view the channel as a control variable, which can be optimized for performance objectives for a given pair of transceivers or more will increase small cell 5G and beyond networks performance further.
 SREs are realized using Reconfigurable Intelligent Surfaces (RIS) and a significant body of literature pointing to potential benefits of the same are available.
 However, a lot of work is required to be able to make a usable product from the above technology.
 SREs are clearly useful in controlled environments, for example, in an Industrial IoT scenario.
 Several survey papers in the references list of this document provide detailed list of activities happening in this emerging field.
 There are several thoughts, for example, showing the limitations of RIS for SREs and the need for being careful before jumping to conclusion on relative advantages of RIS over other conventional techniques for improving system performance.
 An RIS can be realized by employing different technologies and it is known that they can be designed based on conceptually different approaches.
 One set of such RIS elements in the environment can serve multiple devices, even though the devices are too small to have an individual large antenna array.
 This points towards possibility of investing more in having the smart radio environment instead of having each end-device equipped with an increased signal processing and RF circuitry.